September 22, 2021

 Last month, new listings increased 14.1% to 4,409 listings; active listings declined 19.1% year over year to 3,380 listings, and pending sales decreased 8.6% to 3,970 listings.
 Homes only spent an average of 14 days on market last month across the MSA, a decrease of 30 days from the year prior.

 Horton reaffirmed that low inventory and rising home prices will be the status quo for the foreseeable future.

-“An increase in permit applications is a positive sign, but we need an all of the above approach to increasing inventory across the region.
-The Austin Board of REALTORS® is focused on working with our industry and elected officials to find solutions to expedite the development process to offer more opportunities for housing.
+“An increase in permit applications is a positive sign, but we need all of the above approaches to increase inventory across the region.
+The Austin Board of Realtors® is focused on working with our industry and elected officials to find solutions to expedite the development process to offer more opportunities for housing.
 Doing this will help us maintain our comparatively affordable edge when it comes to cost of living and of course, allow people to continue to enjoy the quality of life in the region that has made it so attractive for decades.”

 In August, home sales ticked up 0.2% to 1,244 sales, while the median home price rose 27.1% year over year to $540,000—a record for the month of August.
 During the same period, sales dollar volume increased 20.9% to $812,406,833 as new listings increased 2.7% to 1,345 listings.
 Compared to August 2020, active listings dropped 27.7% to 1,048 listings, and pending sales decreased 6.9% to 1,201 pending sales.
 Monthly housing inventory decreased 0.5 months year over year to 0.9 months of inventory.